Cruise Ship Safety

 Prinsendam (Holland America Line)

 The Prinsendam was traveling the Gulf of Alaska about 140 miles from the Alaska coast near Yakutat, Alaska on Oct 4, 1980.
-At approximately 5:30 a.m., a fire broke out in the engine room and the Captain declared the fire out of control about an hour later.
-Passengers were evacuated to life boats with only 15 passengers and 25 crewmembers remaining on the Prinsendam.
-A nearby supertanker, Williamsburgh assisted with the rescue of passengers and crew from life boats at approximately 7:45 a.m.
+At approximately 1:00 a.m. local time, a fire broke out in the engine room and the Captain declared the fire out of control about an hour later.
+Passengers were disembarked to life boats at approximately 6:00 a.m.
+A nearby supertanker, Williamsburgh, arrived at approximately 7:45 a.m. and assisted with the rescue of passengers and crew from life boats.
 A United States Coast Guard ship arrived in the mid-afternoon to transfer those who needed immediate medical treatment to an Alaskan hospital.
 Later in the evening the Coast Guard Cutter, Mellon arrived and dispatched a team to provide medical assistance onboard the Williamsburgh.
-At around 9:00 p.m.
-20 passengers and 2 Air Force aviator technicians were still reported missing in one of the Prinsendam’s lifeboats.
-The Coast Guard Command in Juneau directed the USCGC Boutwell and an HC-130 Hercules to search for the missing lifeboat.
-At around 0100 the next morning, some 18 hours after the ordeal had begun, the Boutwell spotted a flare from the lifeboat.
-Shortly thereafter, the lifeboat’s passengers were recovered and the rescue was over with no deaths or serious injuries and all passengers and crew from the Prinsendam accounted for.
-The Prinsendam capsized and sunk on October 11, 1980.
+No deaths or serious injuries reported and all passengers and crew from the Prinsendam accounted for.
+The Prinsendam capsized and sank on October 11, 1980.

 Back to the top